 Stricter regulations.
 Regulations governing secondary employment of UZH professors and the use of inventions were introduced.

-Project uni2000 begins.
-The goal of the reform project uni2000, initiated by UZH President Hans Heinrich Schmid: Dispensing with the old model of a university administered by the Canton and transforming UZH into an indepedent entity constituted under public law.
+Project uni2000.
+The goal of the reform project uni2000, initiated by UZH President Hans Heinrich Schmid: Dispensing with the old model of a university administered by the Canton and transforming UZH into an independent entity constituted under public law.
 The project included a global budget for all University business to cover expenses.
 These measures were introduced to ensure that UZH can conduct its core activities in education, research, and related services.

 Law and economics split.
 The Faculty of Law and Political Science was divided into two faculties: The Faculty of Law and the Faculty of Business, Economics and Informatics.
 The increasing importance of economics already prompted the creation of a department of law and a department of economics in the 19th century.

 Relations with Eastern Europe.
 The University of Zurich participated in the European mobility program for students, as participation in European research programs was gaining significance.
 Special partnerships were developed with East European universities and a week-long event initiated.

 Larger role for the federal government.
 The Swiss federal government began assuming more responsibility for the development and coordination of higher education institutions.
 The University of Zurich and the Paul Scherrer Institute jointly created the Institute of Medical Radiobiology.
 The ETH Zurich and the University agreed to found an Institute of Neuroinformatics.
 A less positive development: The growing gulf between expectations and available funds available, with the University set to receive less federal funding.
 Priority is given to research priorities and specific programs.

 Decrease in student numbers.
 A drop in student numbers as the baby boom generation of the 1980s completed their studies.
 Over the coming years the number of students would continue to drop.
 The main reasons: Higher semester fees and the abolition of reduced health insurance premiums for students.